stadlar/IST-FUT-FMTH/docs/ÍST WA 316_2022 IOBWS 3.0 Technical Guidelines.md

 #### Software Vendor

-> As a **Software Vendor** providing Custom, COTS, or SaaS applications that my clients use to accesses IOBWS 3.0, I want to be able to target common authentication behavior as part of the technical standard offered by all the banks, so that I do not have to implement and test against multiple subtly different endpoints.
+> As a **Software Vendor** providing Custom, COTS, or SaaS applications that my clients use to access IOBWS 3.0, I want to be able to target common authentication behaviour as part of the technical standard offered by all the banks, so that I do not have to implement and test against multiple subtly different endpoints.

 Acceptance criteria: